kh-ryu/Introduction-to-GPS/README.md

 # Introduction-to-GPS

-This is a code for "Experiement for Aerospace Engineering" class in SNU \n This repositery covers GPS part
+This is a code for "Experiement for Aerospace Engineering" class in SNU

+This repositery covers GPS part